-- an actual basis; - a pro forma basis, giving effect to the reversal of the stock-based compensation liability (see Note 3 to the consolidated financial statements) which will occur upon effectiveness of the registration statement of which this prospectus is a part as if it had occurred on June 30, 2017, and the four-for-one stock split of our common stock effective when we became a Delaware corporation on October 5, 2017, but excluding the 708,000 shares of our Class A common stock issued on September 28, 2017 in connection with our acquisition of Runtime; and - a pro forma as adjusted basis, giving effect to (i) the pro forma adjustments set forth above, (ii) the receipt of \$ million in net proceeds from the sale and issuance by us of shares of common stock offered by us in this prospectus at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions from this offering and estimated offering expenses paid or payable by us and (iii) our use of a portion of our net proceeds from this offering to fully repay our term loan and revolving credit balance under our credit facility, which had an outstanding balance of \$52.5 million and \$18.0 million, respectively, as of June 30, 2017.
+- an actual basis; - a pro forma basis, giving effect to the reversal of the stock-based compensation liability (see Note 3 to the consolidated financial statements) which will occur upon effectiveness of the registration statement of which this prospectus is a part as if it had occurred on June 30, 2017, and the four-for-one stock split of our common stock effective when we became a Delaware corporation on October 5, 2017, but excluding the 708,000 shares of our Class A common stock issued on September 28, 2017 in connection with our acquisition of Runtime; and - a pro forma as adjusted basis, giving effect to (i) the pro forma adjustments set forth above, (ii) the receipt of \$85.9 million in net proceeds from the sale and issuance by us of 8,065,004 shares of common stock offered by us in this prospectus at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions from this offering and estimated offering expenses paid or payable by us, (iii) our use of a portion of our net proceeds from this offering to fully repay our term loan and revolving credit balance under our credit facility, which had an outstanding balance of \$52.5 million and \$18.0 million, respectively, as of June 30, 2017, (iv) the exercise and sale of 1,734,996 stock options to be exercised by Mr. Scapa, our CEO, in connection with this offering, and (v) the automatic conversion of 2,200,000 shares of our Class B common stock held by certain selling stockholders into an equivalent number of shares of our Class A common stock in this offering for which the Company will not receive any proceeds.